See Hitch Ball.

 A Class V hitch that mounts in the bed of a pickup.
 Although much smaller, the fifth-wheel system is similar in design to those used on tractor trailers.

 A Class V hitch that mounts on a ball in the bed of a pickup to engage a coupler on a trailer.
 Ball sizes can be 2 5/16 inch or 3-inch.

 Gross combined vehicle weight rating (GCVWR)

-Total combined weight of truck and trailer, including all passengers, fuel, fluids and cargo.
+Total combined weight of truck and trailer, as specified by the vehicle manufacturer, including all passengers, fuel, fluids and cargo.